ayushkhd/SocialSafety/README.md

 Thanks for sharing the dataset!

 https://github.com/Forsad/FluSense-data

-author = {Al Hossain, Forsad and Lover, Andrew A. and Corey, George A. and Reich, Nicholas G. and Rahman, Tauhidur}, title = {FluSense: A Contactless Syndromic Surveillance Platform for Influenza-Like Illness in Hospital Waiting Areas}
+author = Al Hossain, Forsad and Lover, Andrew A. and Corey, George A. and Reich, Nicholas G. and Rahman, Tauhidur, title = FluSense: A Contactless Syndromic Surveillance Platform for Influenza-Like Illness in Hospital Waiting Areas